-I was watching The Good Wife on Netflix and the two law partners were trying to decide if they should rent additional floors in their building to expand the practice.
-They went back and forth about it, and then one of them finally said: “Whenever the last partner couldn’t decide something, he always went back to the mission statement.”
-The other partner replied, “What mission statement?!?”
+I was watching The Good Wife on Netflix when a scene caught my attention.
+Two law partners were debating whether to expand their practice by renting additional office space.
+Back and forth they went until one finally said, “Whenever the last partner couldn’t decide something, he always went back to the mission statement.”
+The other partner responded, “What mission statement?!?”

-Here are 4 ways to be more decisive:
+Here are four ways to be more decisive:

 1. Declare Your Mission and Create a Vision Statement